KBeichler/STM32OpenBootloader_F446/README.md

 # STM OpenBootLoader Port to STM32F446RE Nucleo Board

+With this Bootloader the Chip can be programmed with the STM32CubeProgrammer.
+An example programm is in the examples folder.

 This Project was created with the stm32-for-vscode externsion.

 Links:

 [OpenBootLoader on Github](https://github.com/STMicroelectronics/stm32-mw-openbl)

 [Bootloader Info](https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf)